Modal/Popup/Lightbox – Fluent Forms

 Don’t forget to replace the form id by your form id

-Copy the shortcode and paste into your page or post where you want to show the popup.
+Copy the shortcode and paste it into your page or post where you want to show the popup.
 Remember to change the form id.
 To find the form id go to Fluent Forms and click on all forms as shown in the screenshot above.

 To change the button text simply add this piece of code (btn_text=”Click Me”) into your popup shortcode.
 So the ultimate popup shortcode will be